polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ### Usage Example

-Runtime code snippet for BLS12-381 signature verification using Arkworks-compatible types from the polkadot-sdk.
+Runtime code snippet for BLS12-381 signature verification using Arkworks-compatible types from the `polkadot-sdk`.
 These types preserve API compatibility with upstream Arkworks and are designed to automatically and transparently delegate to host calls where required.

 ```rust
 use sp_crypto_ec_utils::bls12_381::{G1Affine, G2Affine};